2023 Best Public Relations & Advertising Schools

 Request Information

-With a ranking of #7, Pennsylvania State University - World Campus did quite well on this year’s best schools for public relations and advertising students.
-Located in the rural area of University Park, Penn State World Campus is a public school with a small student population.
+University of Minnesota - Twin Cities did quite well in this year’s ranking of the best schools for public relations and advertising students.
+It came in at #10 on the list.
+Located in the city of Minneapolis, UMN Twin Cities is a public college with a very large student population.

 Request Information

-Full Public Relations & Advertising at University of Florida Report
+Read full report on Public Relations & Advertising at University of Wisconsin - Madison

 Request Information

-Texas Christian University ranked #9 on this year’s Best Public Relations & Advertising Schools list.
-Located in the city of Fort Worth, TCU is a private not-for-profit college with a fairly large student population.
+University of Nebraska - Lincoln came in at #12 in this year’s edition of the Best Public Relations & Advertising Schools ranking.
+Located in the city of Lincoln, UNL is a public school with a very large student population.

 Request Information

-Assumption University landed the #10 spot in the 2021 rankings for the best public relations and advertising programs.
-Assumption is a small private not-for-profit school located in the midsize city of Worcester.
+University of Dayton did quite well in this year’s ranking of the best schools for public relations and advertising students.
+It came in at #13 on the list.
+UDayton is a fairly large private not-for-profit school located in the midsize city of Dayton.

 Request Information